What should I keep in mind before buying a life jacket?

 Emergency transmitters for life jackets

-- If you are wearing a jacket or top with a hood or collar under the life jacket, you may want to lift the collar first or put the hood up under the life jacket.
-Take the hood out of jackets that have one concealed in the collar and put it on.
-On the one hand the life jacket sits more comfortably, on the other a hood prevents the head from cooling down too quickly in an emergency and should therefore be ready for use.
+- If you are wearing a sailing jacket or top with a hood or collar under the life jacket, you may want to lift the collar first or put the hood on under the life jacket.
+This also applies to sailing jackets that have a concealed hood in the collar, take it out and put it on.
+This will not only make the life jacket sit more comfortably, but the hood also prevents the head from cooling down too quickly in an emergency.

-- Put on the life jacket with the hood/collar on.
+- Now put on the life jacket on.

-- Tighten the chest strap of the life jacket so that only your fingertips fit between the strap and chest.
+- Tighten the chest strap so that only your fingertips can fit between the strap and your chest.

-- You can now put the hood down (if you want to) or fold the collar to the desired position
+- You can now put the hood down (if you want to) or fold the collar to the desired position.

 - If your life jacket has a crotch strap, put it on and tighten it so that there is no play in the upright position, but you can still move comfortably.
 The crotch strap prevents the life jacket from sliding up towards the head in an emergency.

-- If you have a lifeline, attach it to the jacket and secure yourself to the deck of the boat.
+- If you have a lifeline or safety line, attach it to the jacket and secure yourself to the deck of the boat.

-The life expectancy of an automatic life jacket is 10 years.
-During this period the life jacket should be serviced every 2 years.
+The life expectancy of an automatic life jacket is around 10 years.
+During this period, the life jacket should beserviced every 2 years.
 Regular life jacket maintenance ensures that it is ready for use in an emergency and functions as intended.
-Children's life jackets with automatic activation must also be serviced every two years!
-A manufacturer authorized service station in your area can be found on the life jacket manufacturer's website.
+Children's automatic life jackets must also be serviced every two years.
+A manufacturer-authorised service station in your area can be found on the life jacket manufacturer's website.

-When servicing an automatic life jacket, the automatic seals are replaced, the activation power is checked, and the CO2 cartridge is inspected for fine hairline cracks.
-The buoyancy chamber is also closely examined and checked for leaks and damage.
-The seams in particular are carefully inspected here.
+When servicing an automatic life jacket, the automatic seals are replaced, the trigger power checked, and the CO2 cartridge inspected for fine hairline cracks.
+The buoyancy chamber or swim bladder is also closely examined and checked for leaks and damage.
+Particular attention is paid to the seams here.

-If your life jacket is still usable after 10 years, it must be serviced annually to detect signs of ageing in good time.
+If your life jacket is still usable after 10 years,,it must be serviced annually to detect signs of ageing in good time.
 After 15 years, your life jacket will have reached the end of its useable life and it will no longer be serviced.
 At this point, we recommend that you purchase a new one.
-While life jackets are not required by law to be maintained, if an accident occurs due to a life jacket not being maintained to a suitable standard, the boat owner is held responsible.
+While life jackets are not required to be maintained by law, if an accident occurs due to a life jacket not being maintained to a suitable standard, the boat owner is held responsible.
 This applies to all life jackets on board.

-Once an automatic life jacket has been activated, the trigger must then be replaced to make the life jacket operational again.
-The CO2 cartridges in life jackets from different manufacturers can be very different.
+Once an automatic life jacket has been activated, the trigger must then be replaced to make it operational again.
+CO2 cartridges in life jackets can be very different, depending on the manufacturer.
 There are cartridges with screw thread or bayonet lock and different weights.
 The correct CO2 cartridge can be found in the operating instructions for your life jacket.
-The required weight of the CO2 cartridge can also be found on a sew-in inside the jacket or printed on the buoyancy chamber (inside the protective cover).
+The required weight of the CO2 cartridge can also be found on a label inside the jacket or printed on the buoyancy chamber (inside the protective cover).
 If you know the type of inflation device and the filling quantity of the CO2 cartridge, you can quickly and easily find the right spare parts set consisting of CO2 cartridges, salt tablets and holders for the brand of your jacket in our online shop.

-In order to ensure that a life jacket offers the protection it claims to offer in an emergency, it must meet certain requirements in Europe.
-The PSA regulation stipulates a detailed EU type inspection as well as production monitoring by an official institution.
-The technical design of a PPE (personal protective equipment) is compared with the requirements of this directive or regulation.
+In order to ensure that a life jacket offers the protection it claims to in an emergency, it must meet certain requirements in Europe.
+The PSA regulation stipulates a detailed EU type-inspection, as well as production monitoring by an official institution.
+The technical design of PPE (personal protective equipment) is compared with the requirements of this directive or regulation.
 Europe-wide, uniform standards such as DIN EN ISO 12402 for buoyancy aids and life jackets and DIN EN ISO 12401 for safety lines and safety straps are available for this purpose.
 The CE labelling of a life jacket confirms its compliance with these requirements.
-Not only the life jacket, but all its components, such as foils, materials, straps and fittings, are subject to standardisation.
-Accessories such as spray caps, life jacket lights and crotch straps must be explicitly approved by the manufacturer for the respective life jacket, otherwise the life jacket may lose its CE approval.
+Not only the life jacket, but all its components, such as foils, material, straps and fittings, are subject to standardisation.
 Older life jackets may still have BG approval.
 This stands for approval by the Berufsgenossenschaft (SeeBG or BSBG), the German Accident Prevention & Insurance Association, which has since been replaced by CE approval.